AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-site-to-site-classic-portal.md

 ---
-title: Connect your on-premises network to an Azure virtual network: Site-to-Site VPN (classic): Portal | Azure
+title: 'Connect your on-premises network to an Azure virtual network: Site-to-Site VPN (classic): Portal | Azure'
 description: Steps to create an IPsec connection from your on-premises network to an Azure virtual network over the public Internet.
 These steps will help you create a cross-premises Site-to-Site VPN Gateway connection using the portal.
 services: vpn-gateway
 documentationcenter: na